Skip to Content

 Fabric Marker Ink Composition

-Whether you’re working on paper or glass, understanding your marker’s ink composition will help you choose the right tool for your creative projects.
+Whether you’re working on paper or glass, understanding your marker’s ink composition will help you choose the right type for your project and avoid those frustrating moments when your artwork fades or smears.

 Water-Based Vs. Solvent-Based Ink